 - Without proper care, a bonded retainer may have a short life span.
 Proper care includes brushing and flossing daily as well as biannual cleanings.

-- A bonded lingual retainer can become loose.
+- A bonded wire retainer can become loose.
 If this happens, your orthodontist will need to re-adhere the current wire.
 However, if the wire has been damaged, your orthodontist may need to replace the wire altogether.

 - Bonded wire retainers require more hygiene adjustments than removable retainers do.
 For example, individuals who have permanent retainers must floss underneath these retainers using Floss Threaders or Superfloss.
 Since removable retainers are taken out during brushing and flossing, no threaders or special type of floss is required.